Three strokes over par rating of a particular tee box hole are called a triple bogey. The term 3 strokes over par are also known as a triple bogey.

 What Kind of Golfers Make Triple Bogey?

-No matter whether it’s a professional player or an average golfer, everyone can make a triple bogey.
+Everyone can make a triple bogey regardless of whether it’s a professional player or an average golfer.
 But it’s important to remember that a triple bogey is a bad score.

 If skilled golfers make a single triple bogey, it can be overcome.
 But if they make two triple score bogeys in the same score round, it can result in a poor score.
 But for beginning golfers, triple bogey is very common.